13 Best Test Automation Frameworks: The 2021 List

 Also Read – TDD vs. BDD: Choosing The Right Framework

-Cucumber is among the best test automation frameworks that use the BDD language to create automation tests.
+Cucumber is among the best automation testing frameworks that use the BDD language to create automation tests.
 BDD tests resemble the English language, where instead of calling out the syntax or command, we write English sentences.
 This, however, is converted to pure code behind the scenes.
-Initially developed for the Ruby programming language, Cucumber today supports a host of languages for Selenium automation testing with Cucumber and is counted among the best test automation frameworks.
+Initially developed for the Ruby programming language, Cucumber today supports a host of languages for Selenium automation testing with Cucumber and is counted among the best automation testing frameworks.
 In addition, you can further leverage some of the Cucumber best practices to get the best out of the tool.

 Notable features of Cucumber